 - Vanguard vs Wealthfront: Which Robo-Advising Provider Is Best? - November 29, 2021

 - CIT Bank vs Ally Bank : Which is Better? - June 3, 2020

 Millennials are skeptical about credit cards.
-Is there really a way to use a credit card to build your credit?
+Is there really a way to use a credit card to build your credit or even help with credit repair?
 Yes, there is!
 Did you know that only 33% of millennials reported having a credit card in one Bankrate survey.
 Many people grew up hearing horror stories about large credit card debt from Baby Boomers and Gen Xers.
-However, credit cards, when used properly, help people establish a solid credit history.
+However, credit cards, when used properly under the proper supervision of you bank help people establish a solid credit history.